 Understatement of the year here: J.K.
-Rowling's Harry Potter was unique in countless ways.
-But one of the things I feel like gets overlooked amidst the ~magic~ and the beloved characters and, y'know, insanely amazing world-building, was the very unique way she ended villainous arcs.
-This deleted Harry Potter scene with Dudley is especially relevant to her handling of the villains in Harry Potter, because it did for Dudley what Rowling did not do for most of the baddies: it offered some redemption for him.
+Rowling’s Harry Potter was unique in countless ways.
+But one of the things I feel like gets overlooked amid the ~magic~ and the beloved characters and, y’know, insanely amazing world-building, was the very unique way she ended villainous arcs.
+This deleted Harry Potter scene with Dudley is especially relevant to her handling of the villains in the series, because it did for Dudley what Rowling did not do for most of the baddies: It offered some redemption for him.

 We see Snape’s, of course, in both the movie and the books; his “redeeming” love for Lily was a pivotal part of the Potter plot.
 But any avid book reader will remember that Dudley, too, had a scene just before he left Little Whinging in Harry Potter and the Deathly Hallows.